hbahadirsahin/nlp-experiments-in-pytorch/README.md

 - [x] ~~Variational Dropout.
 Update: Variational and Gaussian dropout methods are added.
 Reference: [Variational Dropout and the Local Reparameterization Trick](https://arxiv.org/pdf/1506.02557.pdf)~~
-- [ ] Extending main flow and learning models with respect to new dropout models.
+- [x] ~~Extending main flow and learning models with respect to new dropout models.~~
-- [ ] Run the current piece of code for the aforementioned datasets and define a text categorization baseline (for both Turkish and English). **Update (30-10-2018): Due to lack of proper computer, experiments are being executed in a CPU machine.**
+- [ ] Run the current piece of code for the aforementioned datasets and define a text categorization baseline (for both Turkish and English). **Update (02-11-2018): I will be able to get my computer in 2 weeks according to service.
+Hence, slow trainings+slow result announcements for two more weeks**
 - [ ] Attention.
 - [ ] Different learning algorithms (DeepCNN, LSTM, GRU, any-kind-of-hybrid versions of those algorithms, transformers).
 - [ ] CRF layer to be able to do NER experiments.